Frequently Asked Questions - Sewerage

 What should I do if I have not received my bill?

-If you have not received a bill, please contact the Customer Service Department at +357 25271000 or visit our offices as soon as possible.
+If you have not received a bill, please contact the EOA Lemesos through the Contact Form https://eoalemesos.org.cy/en/contact-form or visit our offices as soon as possible.

 How do I update my contact details to receive the SBLA bills?